 - Mykonos to Santorini

-- Mykonos Beaches
+- Santorini to Mykonos

-My Travel Newsletter
+Latest Articles & My Travel Newsletter

-Where Is Mykonos?
+Where is Mykonos?

 Mykonos is an island in Greece, part of the Cycladic group located in the Aegean Sea.
 Mykonos lies about 150 km southeast of Athens, 150 km North of Santorini, and 230 km north of Crete.
 Flights to Mykonos take 4 hours from London, 3.25 hours from Paris, 2 hours from Rome, and 40 minutes from Athens.

-How Big Is Mykonos?
+How big is Mykonos?

 Mykonos has a population of almost 12,500 and a land area of 86 sq. km (about 1.5 times the size of Manhattan).
 The length of the island is around 10 km, and it measures around 15 km at its widest point.
 It takes about 40 minutes to drive the longest way (west to east) from one end of the island to the other.

-When Is the Best Time to Go to Mykonos?
+When is the best time to go to Mykonos?

 Mykonos has a shorter travel season than nearby Santorini.
 Hotels in Mykonos tend to open later in spring and close earlier in the fall.
 The best time to visit Mykonos for good weather, nightlife, swimming, sunbathing, and sailing is from late June to early September.
 If swimming and hot weather are not a necessity and you’re more interested in sightseeing, history, dining, and archaeology then late April, May, and October are also great.

-What Are the Main Towns in Mykonos?
+What are the main towns in Mykonos?